 “Yoga is relationship” – TKV Desikachar

-At CPYC our focus is to provide Yoga to enhance mental, physical, physiological and spiritual health and as a complimentary form of healing for mental health issues.
+At CPYC our focus is to provide Yoga to enhance psychological, physical, physiological and spiritual health and as a complimentary form of healing for mental health issues.
 We aim to create a supportive community and to develop strong relationships with our students.
-We recognize that regaining, and sustaining mental health is an ongoing process that requires different strategies at different points in life.
-This is why we provide a variety of de-pathologizing services that allow people to maintain their dignity and humanity during their process of growth and development.

 Steady Breath, Steady Mind